bernieplug/eepelican/content/blog/optimizing-sponsored-products.md

 Date: 2018-09-13 11:00
 Image: optimize-ads.png
 Tags: Advertising
 Summary: Advertising on Amazon Seller Central is a powerful way to drive additional traffic to your listings.
-How do manually optimize your Ads?
+How to manually optimize your Ads?
 status: published